 Where you live will impact your insurance rates—and it may be a factor in what coverage you purchase.
-For example, cars parked on the street in urban areas face a greater risk for theft or vandalism, so you may want to purchase comprehensive coverage.
-You may discover that your rates fall if you move from a city to a suburb.
+For example, cars parked on the street in urban areas face a greater risk for theft or vandalism, so comprehensive coverage might be a good option.
+You may discover that your premium rates are lower if you move from a city to a suburb.

 Generally, your car insurance will cover other occasional drivers.
 However, if other drivers live with you and use your car—whether a spouse, a teen driver or a housemate—they should be listed on your policy.

+Keep in mind that your insurance options and costs will also be affected by your age, gender and driving record.
+Be aware too that your credit score can also impact your insurance rates.
 Once you’ve looked at your needs and priorities, and understood how insurance options will match them, you’ll be better prepared to make an informed decision about the types and levels of coverage to buy.